Configuring Data Translation

 The SaveToDB add-in allows solving this task much simpler.

 The add-in reads translations from databases and applies the translation within Excel.

 Just install SaveToDB Framework to your database and use a configuration workbook to translate names of database objects, fields, and parameters.

-Also, you may create own configuration objects as described in the specification below.
+Also, you can create own configuration objects as described in the specification below.

-Users may select an actual data translation language using the Options dialog box.
+Users can select an actual data translation language using the Options dialog box.

 To reload changed translation, use the Reload, Reload Data and Configuration button for column and parameter names, and the Reload Query List button for object names.

-Also, you may create special named cells to show values from translation tables in worksheets.
+Also, you can create special named cells to show values from translation tables in worksheets.

 SaveToDB reads translations from tables and views with the following fields:

 - An optional primary key column like ID